jaygaha/ai-mastery-roadmap/_1_AI_Foundation_and_Python_Essentials/README.md

 Unlock the power of data manipulation and analysis.
 Explore **[Pandas](pandas/README.md)** to master Series, DataFrames, and essential data operations.

+## Case Study: Customer Churn Prediction

+Bridge the gap between theory and practice with our ongoing **[Customer Churn Prediction Case Study](case_study_customer_churn_prediction/README.md)**.
+This real-world project will help you:
+- Apply Python, NumPy, and Pandas skills to a tangible business problem.
+- Understand the importance of data in AI/ML.
+- Prepare for future modules on data preprocessing and machine learning.

 ## Quick Summary of the Intro Lesson